 Prints published by Watanabe usually did not include carver and printer seals, however, the publisher made an exception for some of the prints which were carved by his son, Tadasu.

-The impression illustrated in Brown's Kawase Hasui: The Complete Woodblock Prints, features a soft grey to yellow sky which gradates to orange on the horizon, in contrast with this variant which is closer to the impression illustrated in Conflicts of Interest, with a soft purple-grey sky gradating to pink and glowing pink-orange on the horizon.
-The grey contour lines around the figures which emphasize the atmospheric effect are indicative of an early printing--and were removed on later examples, such as the deeply saturated orange-red impression illustrated in Kawase Hasui mokuhanga shu.
+This impression is closer to the example illustrated in Brown's Kawase Hasui: The Complete Woodblock Prints, featuring a soft grey to yellow sky which gradates to orange on the horizon, in contrast with the impression illustrated in Conflicts of Interest, with a soft purple-grey sky gradating to pink and glowing pink-orange on the horizon.
+The grey contour lines around the figures which emphasize the atmospheric effect are indicative of an early printing-- which were removed on later examples, such as the deeply saturated orange-red impression illustrated in Kawase Hasui mokuhanga shu.

 Narazaki Muneshige, Kawase Hasui mokuhanga shu, 1979, p.
 129, no. 406

 Kendall H. Brown, Kawase Hasui: The Complete Woodblock Prints, 2003, vol. I, pp. 28-29; vol. II, p.
 502, no. 415

 Philip K. Hu, ed., Conflicts of Interest: Art and War in Modern Japan, Saint Louis Art Museum, 2016, p.
 286, no. 138, accession no. 255:2014

 (inv. no. 10-5294)

 Scholten Japanese Art is open Monday - Friday, and some Saturdays by appointment only